santhoshnumberone/connector-detection-transfer-learning/README.md

 - GitHub repository with model + training code
 - Video showcasing the model

 ---

 ## 🚧 Limitations

+While the final goal of a real-time deployed tf.js model was not reached, this project reflects a practical deep dive into transfer learning strategies using open-source object detection models under limited resources.

 Despite significant experimentation and analysis, a few constraints limited full deployment and results: